davidmerrick/partymode/README.md

 * Get an AWS account.
 * Get admin access to your Slack workspace.

+## Secret Manager Setup

+Add the following secrets to Secrets Manager:
+`TWILIO_AUTH_TOKEN`

+Next, grant "Secret Manager Secret Accessor" and "Secret Manager Secret Viewer" privileges to the IAM compute account for your service.

 ## Slack setup

 - Create a Slack webhook and set the `SLACK_WEBHOOK_URI` env var to that uri.